Legitimate Business Interest

 In certain respects, this change benefits employers who can now argue that they who have a legitimate business interest even if they do not have a “near permanent customer base” or “confidential information.”
 Conversely, employees can now argue that even if the employer has near permanent customers or confidential information, the totalities of circumstances militates against finding a legitimate business interest exists.

-The attorneys at DiTommaso Law, LLC have decades of experience negotiating and litigating restrictive covenants including non-solicitation agreements for employers and employees alike in Chicago, Wheaton, Oak Brook, Deer Park, and the surrounding areas.
-Contact us online or give us a call toll-free at 877-990-4990 or 630-333-0000.
+The attorneys at DiTommaso have decades of experience negotiating and litigating restrictive covenants including non-solicitation agreements for employers and employees alike in Chicago, Wheaton, Oak Brook, Deer Park, and the surrounding areas.
+Contact us online or give us a call at 630-333-0000 or 630-333-0000.